5. The Principles of Knowing God’s Words

 In pursuing life, you must pay attention to two things: first, understanding the truth within God’s words; second, understanding yourself within God’s words.
 These two things are most fundamental.
 There is no life or truth outside of God’s words.
 If you do not seek the truth within God’s words, where, then, can you go to seek it?
 Where is there truth in the world?
 All of the world’s books are compiled of the devil Satan’s theories, are they not?
 They do not contain even one iota of truth!
 The most important parts of understanding the truth in God’s words are understanding God within His words, understanding human life within His words, and understanding all aspects of the truth within His words, such as the true understanding of oneself and discovering the meaning of human existence within God’s words.
 All truth is within God’s words.
 You cannot enter into the truth unless it is done through the words of God.
 The main outcome you must attain is to know what it is to possess understanding and knowledge of God’s words.
 With a real understanding of God’s words, you can then understand the truth.
 This is the most fundamental thing.

 If from God’s words you do not understand God’s will and the intentions behind His utterances, if you do not understand the aims and results that His words intend to achieve, if you do not understand what His words seek to accomplish and perfect in man, if you do not understand these things, then it proves that you do not yet comprehend the truth.
 Why does God say what He says?
 Why does He speak in that tone?
 Why is He so earnest and sincere in every word He speaks?
 Why does He choose to use certain words?
 Do you know?
 If you cannot say for sure, it means you do not understand God’s will or His intentions, you do not understand the context behind His words.
 If you do not comprehend this, then how can you gain the truth?
-Gaining the truth means understanding His will through every word that He says; it means putting God’s words into practice once you have understood them, and allowing God’s words to be lived out by you and become your reality.
+Gaining the truth means understanding God’s meaning through every word that He says; it means you are able to put God’s words into practice once you have understood them, so that God’s words can be lived out by you and become your reality.
 Only when you have a thorough understanding of the word of God can you really grasp the truth.

 God’s work and word are meant to cause a change in your disposition; His goal is not merely to make you understand or know His work and word.
 That is not enough.
 You are a person who has the ability to comprehend, so you should have no difficulty in understanding the word of God, because most of God’s word is written in human language, and He speaks very plainly.
 For instance, you are perfectly capable of learning what it is that God wants you to understand and practice; this is something that a normal person who has the faculty of comprehension should be able to do.
 In particular, the words that God is saying in the present stage are especially clear and transparent, and God is pointing out many things that people have not considered, as well as all manner of human states.
 His words are all-encompassing, and as clear as the light of a full moon.
 So now, people understand many issues, but there is still something missing—people putting His word into practice.
 People must experience all aspects of the truth in detail, and explore and seek it out in greater detail, rather than simply waiting to absorb whatever is made available to them; otherwise they become little more than parasites.
 They know God’s word, yet do not put it into practice.
 This kind of person does not love the truth and will ultimately be eliminated.
 To be like a Peter of the 1990s, this means that each one of you should practice the word of God, have true entry in your experiences and gain even more and even greater enlightenment in your cooperation with God, which will be of ever increasing assistance to your own life.
 If you have read a lot of God’s word but only understand the meaning of the text and lack direct knowledge of God’s word through your practical experiences, then you will not know God’s word.
 As far as you are concerned, God’s word is not life, but just lifeless letters.
 And if you only live in observance of lifeless letters, then you cannot grasp the essence of God’s word, nor will you understand His will.
 Only when you experience His word in your actual experiences will the spiritual meaning of God’s word open itself to you, and it is only through experience that you can grasp the spiritual meaning of many truths and unlock the mysteries of God’s word.
 If you do not put it into practice, then no matter how clear His word, all that you have grasped are empty letters and doctrines, which have become religious regulations to you.
 Is this not what the Pharisees did?
 If you practice and experience God’s word, it becomes practical to you; if you do not seek to practice it, then God’s word to you is little more than the legend of the third heaven.
 In fact, the process of believing in God is the process of you experiencing His word as well as being gained by Him, or to put it more clearly, to believe in God is to have the knowledge and understanding of His word and to experience and live out His word; such is the reality behind your belief in God.
 If you believe in God and hope for eternal life without seeking to practice the word of God as something you have within you, then you are foolish.
 This would be like going to a feast and only looking at the food and learning the delicious things by heart without actually tasting any of it.
 Would such a person not be a fool?